Bala Hissar, Kabul: History

 The origins of the Bala Hissar fortress are obscure.
 Pre-Kushan pottery as well as Indo-Greek and Achaemenid coins have been recovered in its vicinity, indicating settlements in the area from at least the 6th century CE.
 Usage of the site as a citadel has been dated to a period as early as the 5th century; however, minimal evidence exists regarding its precise history.

 Evidence of notable activity at the site begins with the Mughals.
 The fortress was besieged and conquered by Babur, the founder of the Mughal Empire, in 1504.
 After Akbar succeeded his father and consolidated his rule over Kabul, the Bala Hissar became the primary residence of the subahdar (governor) of Kabul Subah.
-Under the Mughals, the site developed into a notable palace-fortress, comparable in size to those at the Mughal capitals of Agra and Lahore.
 The outer walls of the fortress were strengthened and the area of the site expanded.
 Emperor Jahangir demolished several structures within the fortress and built new palaces, audience halls, and a charbagh.
 His son and successor Shah Jahan, prior to his accession, built himself quarters within the fortress that earned the admiration of Jahangir.
 As emperor, Shah Jahan later resided in the Bala Hissar during his campaigns in Central Asia.
 Aurangzeb, Shah Jahan's successor, built a mosque within the fortress.
+Under the Mughals, the site developed into a notable palace-fortress, comparable in size to those at the Mughal capitals of Agra and Lahore.

 After the Mughals lost Kabul, the fortress went into neglect, passing into the hands of Persians and the Durranis, until Timur Shah Durrani came to power in 1773.
 Upon shifting the Durrani capital to Kabul, Timur occupied the fortress and rebuilt a palace within, and used the upper part of the fortress as a state prison and arsenal.
 His successor Shah Shuja Durrani further developed the fortress.
 The structures erected by the Durranis replaced many earlier Mughal constructions.

 As Kabul's principal fortress, Bala Hissar was the stage for several pivotal events in both the First (1838–1842) and Second Anglo-Afghan Wars (1878–1880).
 The British envoy to Kabul, Sir Pierre Louis Napoleon Cavagnari was murdered inside the fort in September 1879 triggering a general uprising and the second phase of the Second Anglo-Afghan War.
 It was damaged during the Second Anglo-Afghan War when the British Residency was burned down, then later when the armoury exploded.
 British Army officer Frederick Roberts had wanted to demolish the fortress completely, but in the end it was strengthened and fortified in the Spring of 1880, a few months before the British left Afghanistan.
 Roberts ordered the levelling of several Mughal and Durrani-era structures in the fortress, and consequently very little of their architectural contributions remain.

 The fortress ceased to serve any imperial functions when it was completely abandoned in the 1890s.